teegre/ylight-suite/README.md

 YSUNLIGHT - set color temperature according to time of the day.

 Once per day, **ysunlight** connects to this website [https://sunrise-sunset.org](https://sunrise-sunset.org)
 to retrieve sunrise and sunset times in your city, then it sets the right color temperature.
 If the light is currently turned off, color temperature will be set once you turn the light on.

-*Dependencies: curl, jq, ylight*

 ### 1. Configuration